Plug-in electric vehicles in Australia: Early development

 In 2008 Australia started producing its first commercial all-electric vehicle.
 Originally called the Blade Runner, its name was changed to Electron, and was exported to New Zealand with one purchased by the then Environment Minister Dr. Nick Smith.
 The Electron is based on the Hyundai Getz and has proven popular with government car pools.
 In 2012, Holden Australia developed an Australian-made Electric Commodore in partnership with EV Engineering with 160 km range in Port Melbourne.

 Better Place

 Two Mitsubishi i MiEVs owned by ChargePoint and Better Place providing test drives during the 2010 Australian International Motor Show in Sydney.

 A Better Place charging station in Canberra.

 In October 2008, Better Place announced plans to deploy charging network to power electric cars in Melbourne, Sydney and Brisbane in partnership with Australian power company AGL and finance group Macquarie Capital.
 The initial network deployment was planned to take place in Canberra in late 2011.
 As of December 2011, 12 public charge spots (power outlets, not battery swap stations) had been installed in Australia.
 The roll out of the Australian network was initially planned to begin 6 months to a year after the roll out of the network in Denmark.

-In December 2012, Renault postponed the launch of the Renault Fluence Z.E. as the necessary infrastructure was not yet in place..
-Better Place explained that delays in the deployments in Israel and Denmark are reflecting in the Australian roll out, which would take place between 12 and 18 months behind the other markets.
 Better Place ultimately went bankrupt with the only sign they ever existed being a few lone silver posts standing in (mostly university) car parks.